sulphitic7864/cloths-project/readme.txt

 You are allowed to use it in your personal projects and commercial projects.

-You can modify and sell it to your clients.
+You can modify and sell it to your clients

 SUPPORT